| |

 Part of The Gray Collection,

-Le Petit Hôtel combines contemporary design with the historic character of its surroundings.
 The rooms are spacious, smartly designed, and have that minimalist-meets-comfort vibe that makes you feel instantly at home.
 Warm woods, stone walls, and soft lighting create a cozy atmosphere without ever feeling cramped.

 Step outside, and you’re right in the heart of Old Montreal — moments from the Old PortPalais des Congrès, and some of the city’s best restaurants, galleries, and shops.
 Whether you’re exploring the waterfront or snapping photos along St-Paul Street, Le Petit Hôtel makes the perfect home base for discovering this charming, walkable part of the city.